 “Neuromodulation should be offered as part of a multidisciplinary angina management programme based on the current guidelines.“

-My cardiologist prescribed a TENS unit to relieve mysteriously ongoing chest pains since my heart attack, with his initial directions to turn it on twice a day, 30 minutes at a time.
+My cardiologist prescribed a TENS unit to relieve refractory angina – mysteriously ongoing chest pain that does not respond to conventional drug therapy – since my heart attack.
+It cost about $120, a tax deductible medical expense here in Canada.
+His initial directions: turn it on twice a day, 30 minutes at a time.

-New drugs and then more new drugs had not helped relieve these distressing angina symptoms at all.
-Even a second admission to the hospital’s cardiac unit for another invasive angiogram last fall showed no new coronary artery blockages – a relief for those of us with stainless steel stents implanted inside our coronary arteries.
+New drugs and then more new drugs had not helped relieve these distressing and debilitating angina symptoms at all.
+Even a second admission to the hospital’s cardiac unit for another invasive procedure showed no new coronary artery blockages – a relief for those of us with stainless steel stents implanted inside our coronary arteries.

 Had this ongoing chest pain been due to a good ol’ garden variety blockage within the stent or another major coronary artery, cardiologists may have been able to identify and address that.